 By Mike Bennighof, Ph.D.

-For the second Second World War at Sea series game we published, we went with a lesser-known topic because it would be a smaller game, and I felt it important to have a lower-cost entry point to the series.
 Eastern Fleet covers the 1942 Japanese carrier raids into the Indian Ocean in March and April 1942, and the British response to them.
 The Japanese are at the peak of their efficiency, with the carriers and air groups that devastated Pearl Harbor and would in turn be devastated at Midway a couple of months later.
 The British are badly outnumbered but have a few surprises in store for the Japanese.

 The Japanese raid on Ceylon is the core of the Eastern Fleet game.
 The Japanese have five fleet carriers, each with a powerful air group, and one light carrier, plus a quartet of supporting fast battleships with escorting cruisers and destroyers.
 The British counter with two fleet carriers of their own – each sporting an air group less than half that of the big Japanese carriers – one capable battleship, four floating coffins classified as battleships, and some cruisers and destroyers.

-Of the operational scenarios, the main event is the Japanese raid on Ceylon.
+The main event is the Japanese raid on Ceylon.
 The Japanese are out to cause damage through air raids, but the operation is actually a diversion to allow the safe movement of a large troop convoy from Singapore to Rangoon.
 The British are badly outnumbered but the troop transports are fantastically vulnerable if the Brits can somehow slip past the huge carrier fleet, and the Royal Navy is richly rewarded for inflicting damage on the transports or Japanese warships.

-Click here to order Eastern Fleet right now.
-Yes, click it now.
+Click here to order Eastern Fleet!

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects.